Pushing-Induced Arrest Across Lattices and Dimensions: Perimeter condensation on the Square and Simple Cubic lattices.

 \section{Perimeter condensation on the Square and Simple Cubic lattices.}

-In Fig. \ref{fig: condenstaion}, we present the average density of obstacles in the perimeter throughout the walk for different densities and different lattices (Square and Simple Cubic).
+In Fig. \ref{fig: condensation}, we present the average density of obstacles in the perimeter throughout the walk for different densities and different lattices (Square and Simple Cubic, differentiated by corresponding symbols).
 In both lattices, we observe that as more steps are taken the density of obstacles on the perimeter increases.